-Having worked as a coach alongside the likes of Sir Bobby Robson and Louis van Gaal at clubs such as Porto and Barcelona, Mourinho would return to his native Portugal where he was handed a first senior role.
+Having worked as a coach alongside the likes of Sir Bobby Robson and Louis van Gaal at clubs such as Porto and Barcelona, Mourinho returned to his native Portugal where he was handed a first senior role.

 Stepping up from assistant manager to replace Jupp Heynckes, Mourinho’s tenure at Benfica ultimately proved brief.